RaananW/PhoneGap-Image-Resizer/README.md

-# Image Resizer plugin for Phonegap #
+# Image Resizer plugin for Phonegap/Cordova 2.1+ #

 The plugin will resize images natively using phonegap/cordova's plugin architecture